Kilonova24/Novafield/README.md

 * Ammo Weight - Weighted Ammo
 * Affliction Treatment - Improve Only
 * Affliction Prognosis - Advanced
-* Sustenance - OFF (Peak Performance handles the sustenance system separately.
-Sleep to start Peak Performance)
+* Sustenance - OFF (oishii handles the sustenance system separately)
 * Environmental Damage & Afflictions - Advanced
 * GRiNDTerraverse Encounters Chance - Less Probability
 * CoS: Mode - Realfuel

-Note: For the Suit Display settings to work you need to be on the Hide Spacesuit in Settlements setting from your Spacesuit inventory UI.
+NOTE: For the Suit Display settings to work you need to be on the Hide Spacesuit in Settlements setting from your Spacesuit inventory UI.
 * Suit Display: Settlements - Prepared
 * Suit Display: Spaceships - Casual

 Note: To decrease/ remove the stutter when grav jumping with the new seamless grav jump mod, Disable Auto Save on Travel at the bottom of the Gameplay Settings.

-The modlist comes with Scarcity Options called RMB Gameplay Settings.
+The modlist comes with Scarcity Options called RMB Gameplay Settings (in game they are named Gameplay Settings Expanded).
 Adjust these to your preferences.
-Important: If you Enabled the Optional mod THP - Delevelled, disable RMB Gameplay Settings in the gameplay tab or ensure RMB is loaded after THP.
+IMPORTANT: If you Enabled the Optional mod THP - Delevelled, disable RMB Gameplay Settings in the gameplay tab or ensure RMB is loaded after THP.

 ## Recommended Display Settings
 * Brightness - 2.62